 There is train service from Panama City to Colón, on the Atlantic side of the country.
 Service is operated by the Panama Canal Railway Company.
 While the railway is primarily a container transportation facility, it also operates limited passenger service, and has become a popular tourist option to visit Colón.

 Health conditions in Panama are good, especially in the urban centers.
 Running water is available in almost all parts of the country and is usually potable.
 Use of bottled water or boiling before use is necessary only in some rural areas and small towns in the provinces.
 There are no major potential health risks when visiting Panama, particularly in the business areas of the country.

 Private business offices are open from 8:00 a.m. until 5:00 p.m., Monday through Friday, and Saturdays from 8:00 a.m. to 12 noon.
 Banks are open from 8:00 a.m. to 3:00 p.m., Monday through Friday.
 Most local banks open Saturdays from 9:00 A.M. to 12:00 Noon.
 Government offices are open from 8:30 a.m. to 4:30 p.m., Monday through Friday.

-Business travelers should not have problems entering with laptops or any other personal business equipment or software if they are for personal use.
-Exhibiting materials can be brought into Panama subject to temporary entry restrictions.
+Business travelers should not experience any problems entering with laptops or other personal business equipment or software for personal use.
+Exhibition and sample materials can be brought into Panama, subject to temporary entry restrictions.